 Not all pain felt in the hip is the result of damage to the hip joint.
 An assessment by your doctor can help you learn whether your hip pain is joint-related.

 How can my doctor diagnose the cause of my hip pain?

 To help determine the cause of your hip pain, your doctor may begin by asking you to describe your medical history and any symptoms that you have been experiencing.
 Your doctor may also evaluate how your joint moves through observation of your gait or other physical motions.
 Additional testing may be required to help your doctor confirm a diagnosis.
 Additional testing may include:

 - MRI scans

 If you are experiencing hip pain that is interfering with your daily activities, a consultation with an experienced orthopaedic specialist may be the first step towards helping you regain mobility, return to your normal daily activities, and get back in the game.
 Here, at our practice, Dr. David Mayman provides personalized treatment solutions paired with cutting-edge technology to deliver total patient care and optimal results.
-Call 212.774.2024 or fill out the form on this page to schedule an appointment.
+Call 212.774.2024 to schedule an appointment.